 Gluten is a part of flour that creates elasticity in pizza dough.
 It holds the gases that are released by the yeast as the dough rises.
 The gluten in flour can lose its strength in different ways, primarily by being too old or being poor quality.

-If your dough is too dry, you may need to add flour to the recipe.
-Try adding one or two teaspoons of flour to the dough, and knead it.
+If your dough is too dry, you may need to add water to the recipe.
+Try adding one or two teaspoons of water to the dough, and knead it.
 If your flour isn’t too old, then you may want to try higher-quality flour.